CheariX/silverblue-akmods-keys/README.md

 *Fedora Silverblue* users with *SecureBoot* enabled and `akmod`s such as `akmod-nvidia` or `akmod-VirtualBox`.

-# What is akmod-keys?
+# What is akmods-keys?

-Akmod-keys provides my solution for [Issue 272](https://github.com/fedora-silverblue/issue-tracker/issues/272) in silverblue.
+Akmods-keys provides my solution for [Issue 272](https://github.com/fedora-silverblue/issue-tracker/issues/272) in silverblue.

 On Fedora workstation, `akmods` signed the kernel module it creates in its `%post` operation.
 On Silverblue, the signing does not work because the keys, which are typically stored in `/etc/pki/akmods/{certs,private}` are [not accessible](https://github.com/fedora-silverblue/issue-tracker/issues/272#issuecomment-1161463356).